 weight = 1

 Last x posts can be displayed in the sidebar.
 This number is controlled by sidebarRecentLimit.
-To hide this section either remove sidebarRecentLimit from the config file or set it to zero.
+To hide this section you can remove sidebarRecentLimit from the config file or set it to zero.

 Creating shortcodes in Hugo was surprisingly easy (and one of the reasons I switched to it).
-I used two plugins in Octopress that I re-created in Hugo using shortcodes.
+I recreated two plugins from Octopress.
 They add captions to code blocks and images.
-These shortcodes are located at layouts/shortcodes/.
+These shortcodes are in layouts/shortcodes/.

 This shortcode adds a caption to codeblocks.
 The codeblock is wrapped in a <figure> tag and caption is added using <figcaption>.
 It has two parameters, title which is the caption of the code block and lang which is the language that is passed to the Hugo’s highlight function along with linenos=true to enable line numbers.